calgarysoftwarecrafters/coderetreatConstraints/CampgroundRules.md

 *   Write a test
 *   Watch it fail
 *   Write some code to make it pass
-*   Refactor: You must improve the code in some way, before you can write your next test:
+*   Refactor: You must improve the code in some way, before you can write your next test.

 ### Example: